xcbhx/ACS-Auth-Lab/README.md

-# Lab - Books App Part 2 (Forms)
+# Lab - Books App Part 3 (Authentication)

 ## Why should I do this?

-This lab will guide you through the process of writing and using Flask-WTForms form classes.
-This makes the process of using forms much more streamlined and "Pythonic", and will result in more robust, error-proof, and readable code.
-By the end of this lab, you should be ready to independently write and use form classes for your projects.
+This lab will guide you through the process of adding authentication - that is, fully functional login, signup, & logout routes - to your Flask application.
+By the end of this lab, you should be ready to use the Flask-Login library to add user login functionality to your projects.

 ## Setup

 Clone this repository to your computer.

-**Take a look at the code** - it looks a bit different than what you're used to.
-Namely, the code is now separated out into several files rather than being written in a single `app.py` file.
-Since we're now writing model and form code as well as route code, this will help us to maintain some structure and separation.
+**Take a look at the code** - in particular, one notable difference in this lab is that there is no longer one single `routes.py` file - instead, the routes are split into two blueprints, `main/routes.py` and `auth/routes.py`.
+This allows us to maintain some separation between the routes, and keep all of the authentication related routes in one place.
+Nifty!

 **To run the code**, navigate to the project folder and run the following to install the required packages: